ooseni/alx-system_engineering-devops/0x01-shell_permissions/README.md

     The file hello will be in the working directory

 14. This creates  a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.

+15. This creates a script that changes the owner and the group owner of _hello to vincent and staff respectively.

+    The file _hello is in the working directory
+    The file _hello is a symbolic link